Below is a summary of Methven Primary School’s preferred communication methods including an extract from our concerns

 Whole school assemblies are held once a fortnight, normally in the Mt Hutt College Hall.
 Parents are welcome to attend.
 Assembly dates/times can be found in the School Newsletter and are published on our event calendar.

 From time to time we survey members of our community to gather feedback and ideas over a whole range of school related topics.
 When we do this we mostly use a Microsoft product called Forms.
 When we invite you to participate in a survey you will be sent an email link that will take you directly to the survey.

-Throughout the school year a variety of Goal Setting Conferences, Written Reports, 3 Way Conferences, Informal Interviews, and Curriculum Meetings are held for parents/caregivers.
+Throughout the school year a variety of Collaborative Conferences, On-line Reporting, Informal Interviews, and Curriculum opportunities are held for parents/caregivers.
 More information of these reporting methods can be found on our website.

 Board of Trustees